Guide to Walking Holidays in Madeira

 Image

-Canary Islands offer a spectacular setting similar to Madeira, boasting stunning weather and picturesque views of the Atlantic Ocean.
+Canary Islands offer a spectacular setting similar to Madeira, boasting stunning weather all year round and picturesque views of the Atlantic Ocean.
 These beautiful islands are not just idyllic beach destinations but also present an array of world-class walking experiences in extraordinary landscapes.
-From exploring hidden deserts in Lanzarote to conquering Spain's highest peak in Tenerife, and hiking through La Gomera's volcanic terrains, the Canary Islands offer a diverse and captivating walking experience.
-Additionally, Fuerteventura provides a unique cycling opportunity, leading cyclists through unspoiled ecosystems, desert oases, and vast dunes.
+From exploring hidden deserts in Lanzarote to conquering Spain's highest peak in Tenerife and hiking through La Gomera's volcanic terrains, the Canary Islands offer a diverse and captivating walking experience.

 Cycling in Madeira